xai-org/xai-sdk-python/README.md

 The xAI Python SDK is a gRPC-based Python library for interacting with xAI's APIs.
 Built for Python 3.10 and above, it offers both **synchronous** and **asynchronous** clients.

-Whether you're generating text, images, or structured outputs, the xAI SDK is designed to be intuitive, robust, and developer-friendly, with a focus on great developer experience.
+Whether you're generating text, images, or structured outputs, the xAI SDK is designed to be intuitive, robust, and developer-friendly.

 ## Documentation